scshitole/consul-testing4/README.md

 From your Github account, create an empty repository that will be populated from the Git repo on your local computer.
 For more information on how to create a new repo in Github, please see [Create a repo](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).

-Before you can populate your empty remote Github repo from your local Git repo, you will first need to disconnect your local repo from the original repo that you cloned from:
+Before you can populate your new, empty remote Github repo from your local Git repo, you will first need to disconnect your local Git repo from the original repo that you cloned from:
 ```
 git remote rm origin
 ```